scottleechua/scottleechua.github.io/_posts/2023-09-12-versioning-comic-scripts-using-fountain-and-github.md

         permissions:
           contents: write
         steps:
-          # Check out your repository
+          - name: Check out repo
-          - uses: actions/checkout@v3
+            uses: actions/checkout@v3

-          # Install 'afterwriting
+          - name: Set up Bun package manager
+            uses: oven-sh/setup-bun@v1

           - name: Install 'afterwriting
-            run: npm install afterwriting -g
+            run: bun install afterwriting -g

-          # Invoke 'afterwriting to export script.fountain to script.pdf
-          - name: Generate PDF
-            run: afterwriting --source script.fountain --pdf pdf/script.pdf --overwrite --config config.json

-          # Commits changes
-          - uses: stefanzweifel/git-auto-commit-action@v4
-    ```

-    If you have multiple `.fountain` files, the `afterwiting --source ...` command must be invoked separately per file.
-For example, if you have three chapters `C1.fountain`, `C2.fountain`, and `C3.fountain`, replace the appropriate lines above with:
-    ``` yaml
-    # Invoke 'afterwriting to export script.fountain to script.pdf
-          - name: Generate PDF
+          - name: Save PDFs of all Fountain files to '/pdf'
             run: |
-              afterwriting --source C1.fountain --pdf pdf/C1.pdf --overwrite --config config.json
-              afterwriting --source C2.fountain --pdf pdf/C2.pdf --overwrite --config config.json
+              readarray -d '' filepaths< <(find . -name "*.fountain" -print0)
+              for filepath in "${filepaths[@]}"
+              do
+                basename="$(basename -s .fountain $filepath)"
-              afterwriting --source C3.fountain --pdf pdf/C3.pdf --overwrite --config config.json
+                afterwriting --source "$filepath" --pdf pdf/"$basename".pdf --overwrite --config config.json done

+          - name: Commit changes
+            uses: stefanzweifel/git-auto-commit-action@v4

     ```

-    where the vertical delimiter `|` indicates that GitHub should run multiple commands instead of just one.
+    This Workflow finds all the Fountain files in your repo (including subdirectories), then saves a PDF version of each file in the `/pdf` folder with the same filename.

-10. To the upper right of the text box, click `Start commit` > `Commit new file`.
+10. To the upper right of the text box, click `Commit changes` > `Commit changes`.

+11. Committing changes should kickstart a run of the Actions Workflow you just created.
+You can track its progress on GitHub, under `Actions`.

-11. Pull the changes to your local machine.
-Your folder structure should now look like:
+12. Once the Workflow is done, pull the changes to your local and verify that `/pdf` now contains the autogenerated file `script.pdf`.
-    ```
-    .
-    └── my-script-repo/
-        ├── .gitignore
-        ├── script.fountain
-        ├── config.json
-        ├── pdf/
-        │   └── .gitkeep
-        ├── .git/
-        │   └── << ignore these files >>
-        └── .github/
-            └── workflows/
-                └── fountain_to_pdf.yml
-    ```

 Setup is complete!

-## Update your script
+## Use

-At this point, your `pdf/` subfolder is still empty, as you haven't pushed any new commits yet.
-Let's do that now.

-1. Make some edits to `script.fountain`.
+The workflow in practice looks like this:

+1. Edit your scripts on local.

-2. Add, commit, and push the edits to GitHub.
+2. Commit changes and push to GitHub.

-3. Allow the workflow to run.
-You can track its progress on GitHub, under `Actions`.
-4. Once the workflow has completed, go back to your local and pull changes from GitHub.
-A new file `script.pdf` should now appear under the `pdf/` subfolder.
+3. After a minute or so, `git pull`.

-If you don't want [merge conflicts](https://happygitwithr.com/pull-tricky.html) (and you don't), **always pull the newly-updated PDF after every push!**
+If you don't want [merge conflicts](https://happygitwithr.com/pull-tricky.html) (and you don't), **always pull the newly-updated PDFs after every push!**

 ---